jopohl/sect/README.md

 # Simple Elliptic Curve Tool
+A simple tool for learning and teaching elliptic curves.

 This tool runs on Windows and Linux without installation.
 Download the latest version from the [releases page](https://github.com/jopohl/sect/releases) and follow the instructions for your OS below.

 ##### Windows